Dietary Program – Nutrition

 Highlights of The Center’s cafeteria and nutrition program include:

 - Meals and snacks.
 The Center’s cafeteria serves three meals and two snacks a day.
 Menus rotate on a monthly basis, with a new meal each week.
 Our registered dietitian screens all snacks and can provide caution alerts for kids with food allergies.
-The way The Center’s cafeteria is organized ensures that residents with special diets or food allergies receive the food they need without feeling self-conscious or excluded.
+The Center’s cafeteria organization ensures that residents with special diets or food allergies receive the food they need without feeling self-conscious or excluded.

 - Peer groups.
 We offer group sessions for residents who want to meet and discuss their feelings about their bodies and self-image.
 Our registered dietitian talks about proper nutrition and how to shop for the right foods.
 We nurture residents’ self-esteem so they can feel comfortable in their bodies and know they are making the right choices when it comes to exercise and eating a balanced diet.